Liberal Arts Curriculum Requirements

 Off-Campus Study

-Internships: The Career Development Office offers internship opportunities for sophomores, juniors, and seniors.
+Internships: Career Development and Community Engagement provides assistance to all students interested in internships.
 The main outcome of the internship program is to have students integrate real-world experiences with their academic work.
 Students may even be able to earn college credit.
 Internship experiences increase students’ personal and career growth through interpersonal and intellectual challenges, acquisition of practical skills, and exposure to related career fields.
-Under the supervision of a faculty member, the organization’s representative, and the Career Development Development Office, students gain related experiences which will help them to be more competitive when conducting their job search or when applying for graduate school.
-For more information on internship procedures and requirements, refer to Internship Guidelines,– a publication available in the Career Development Office,on the Career Development home page on the Cedar Crest College website or in the Career Development Canvas course.
+Under the supervision of a faculty member, the organization’s representative, and the Career Development Office, students gain related experiences which will help them to be more competitive when conducting their job search or when applying for graduate school.
+For more information on internship procedures and requirements, refer to Internship Guidelines, – a publication available in the Career Development Office, on the Career Development home page on the Cedar Crest College website or in the Career Development Canvas course.
 All students planning to participate in the internship program are encouraged to attend an internship seminar and must complete Internship Contract forms, also available in the Career Development Office.

 Alumnae Museum: Paid internship positions are also available on campus through the College’s Alumnae Museum.
 Located in Curtis Hall, the Cedar Crest Alumnae Museum preserves the history of Cedar Crest College and fosters an appreciation of the history of women.
 Opened in conjunction with the College’s 125th anniversary, the museum collects and preserves memorabilia and other items of importance to the College.
 Students work as paid interns (and sometimes as paid museum associates) to plan exhibitions using fashions and memorabilia collected since the College’s founding in 1867.
 Students gain a sense of history of the College as well curatory techniques that are applicable in the larger museum community.
 For more information on internships with the Alumnae Museum, contact the Cedar Crest Alumnae Office at 610-606-4609.